-I am a researcher and policy analyst that approaches natural resource issues through the lens of public policy, administration and finance.
+I am a researcher and policy analyst that approaches natural resource issues through the lens of public policy, public administration and public finance.
 I have a diverse set of skills and experience incorporating qualitative and quantitative research methodologies, spatial statistics and modeling, cartography, data visualization, and project management that I apply to basic and applied research.

 Towards a theory of bureaucratic behavior in collaborative natural resource governance